Facebook to restore Australia news pages, says government | DW | 23.02.2021

-The social media giant will end its news blackout in Australia after the government agreed to make changes to a new media law, officials said.
+The social media giant will end its news blackout in Australia after the government agreed to make changes to a new media law.
+The law would have made negotiations with media companies to pay for news content mandatory.

 Facebook will restore Australian news pages in the next few days after Canberra agreed to amend the country's media bargaining legislation, the government announced on Tuesday.